 Designed to attach to any MagSafe-compatible iPhone (basically any model from the iPhone 12 onwards), these (mostly) compact power packs clamp to the back of your phone using powerful magnets and charge wirelessly, so you don't have to worry about bringing any cables with you.

 Because they're small, you need to be aware that most of these battery packs aren't really a substitute for one of the best power banks or best wireless chargers; very few of them will deliver a full charge, especially if you've plumped for the iPhone 14 Pro Max, but they're generally a cheap and convenient way of squeezing a few more hours of use out of your phone.

 We've picked out some of the best MagSafe battery packs available now, including Apple's own official battery pack that might feel like the obvious choice, although we feel that you'll get much better value out of the other options on the market.
 Read on to discover why.

-The best MagSafe battery packs in 2022
+The best MagSafe battery packs

 Why you can trust Creative Bloq Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Apple's own MagSafe Battery Pack is classic Apple, with all that entails.
 It's delightfully minimal, all-white with curved edges and looking like a slightly squashed AirPods case, and it just works: simply attach it to the back of your iPhone and it'll get to work.
 That's the good news; the bad news is that compared with the rest of the chargers listed here it does feel a bit limited.